dziegel/cpp_event_framework/README.md

         return Fsm::NoTransition();

-4) No state transition, but an action is executed (non-capturing lambda only):
+4) No state transition, but an action is executed:

+        // Using class StatemachineImplementation member function
+        return Fsm::NoTransition(&StatemachineImplementation::SomeAction);

+        // using non-capturing lambda
         return Fsm::NoTransition([](Fsm::ImplPtr, Fsm::Event) { std::cout << "Transition action" << std::endl; });

 5) Event is not handled in this state.
 In hierarchical statemachines, the event will be passed to parent state handler.